Iivo Niskanen: Career

-Iivo Niskanen started the 2019–20 season with his third 15 km classic World Cup win in Ruka and a third place in the overall 2019 Nordic Opening.
+Iivo Niskanen started the 2019–20 season with his third 15 km classic World Cup win in Ruka and third place in the overall 2019 Nordic Opening.
 He reached the podium four more times during the season, including his first 15 km freestyle podium.

-The 2020/21 season was something of a disappointment for Niskanen, who was left without any podium placements.
+The 2020–21 season was something of a disappointment for Niskanen, who was left without any podium placements.
 In the WCH in Oberstdorf, he was in his season's best form, skiing a very strong 2nd leg in the relay and placing 6th in the 50 km classic, which he had won in the Winter Olympics three years earlier.
 However, missing out on a medal and a waxing failure in the 50-kilometre race enraged the ambitious skier.

-In the 2021/22 season, Niskanen returned in stronger form and became the first Finnish male skier to reach the podium at the overall Tour de Ski, when he placed third.
-During the World Cup season, he took three wins and second place, all in 15 km classical.
+In the 2021–22 season, Niskanen returned in stronger form and became the first Finnish male skier to reach the podium at the overall Tour de Ski, when he placed third.
+During the World Cup season, he took three wins and a second place, all in 15 km classical.
 By placing fourth in the 50 km race in Holmenkollen in the absence of his closest rivals Alexander Bolshunov and Johannes Høsflot Klæbo, he secured himself the Distance discipline globe already before the World Cup finals in Falun.
 Niskanen is the first Finnish male skier to win the Distance World Cup.

 The 2022 Winter Olympics in Beijing were a triumph for Niskanen, who won his third Olympic gold with a dominant performance in the 15 km classical and claimed a somewhat unexpected bronze medal in the 30 km skiathlon.
 Alongside these individual medals, Niskanen won silver in the classical team sprint with Joni Mäki, thus winning three medals total in Beijing.
 Niskanen has medaled in all three Olympics he has participated in.
 He is the fourth Finn to win three Olympic gold medals in cross-country skiing, the first to do so since Marja-Liisa Kirvesniemi's triple gold in Sarajevo 1984.
 He is also one of four Finnish athletes who have won gold in three different Olympics, summer or winter, after Paavo Nurmi, Veikko Hakulinen and Pertti Karppinen.